 - (ii) that the purchaser will agree that no resident of the county in which the hospital resides will be denied emergency care (including emergency obstetrical care) due to inability to pay; - (iii) that the purchaser will participate in the Medicaid and Medicare programs and the State Health Benefit Plan, if authorized by the Department. - (6) Submission of Information and Documents.
 For the purposes of meeting any deadlines imposed by either these Rules or O.C.G.A. § 31-6, the Department will not accept any information or documents that are submitted either via telephone or facsimile.
-In order to meet any of the above referenced deadlines, it will be necessary to submit the information or documents via the Department's web portal or as otherwise directed by these Rules. .
+In order to meet any of the above referenced deadlines, it will be necessary to submit the information or documents via the Department's web portal or as otherwise directed by these Ruleseither via the postal service or hand delivery, as the term hand delivery is commonly known and used.
+For the purposes of this rule, the use of a common carrier or a courier service shall meet the requirement of hand delivery.
+At all times, the interested party shall submit either the original document or a certified copy thereof.
 Except as otherwise provided, information and documents received after 5:00 p.m. on any business day will be considered to have been received on the next business day.
 Except as otherwise provided by these Rules, all documents required and described in these Rules, except for the periodic reports described in Ga.
 Comp.
 R. & Regs. r.
-111-2-2-.04, including, but not limited to, applications, opposition letters, supplementary information, requests for determinations, and opposition to determinations, shall be submitted via the Department's web portal.
+111-2-2-.04, including, but not limited to, applications, opposition letters, supplementary information, requests for determinations, and opposition to determinations, and requests for letters of non-reviewability shall be submitted with a signed original and one (1) copyvia the Department's web portal.